Interested in learning more about poultry breeds? Watch videos of select large fowl, bantams, ducks, geese, turkeys, and guinea fowl HERE.

 2018 Avian Bowl Resources

 The 2018 Ohio State Fair 4-H Avian Bowl Contest will be held Saturday, August 4, at the Buckeye Sports Center on the Ohio State Fairgrounds.
 The deadline for teams to enter is July 6 (postmark).
 Entry fees are $15.00 per team.
 Each team must submit 30 questions which must come from sections of the 2016 National 4-H Avian Bowl Manual listed on the Avian Bowl Study Materials for 2018.
+Click here for the rules and entry form.

 THE 2018 STUDY PACKET